 FTSE 100 retreats after strongest two-day surge ever

-London stock markets fell on Thursday after staging a robust recovery in the past two days as investors feared the incoming economic data will cement their worries of a sharp economic slump as the coronavirus crisis hits the entire world.
-After posting the biggest two-day percentage gain since the blue-chip index was launched in 1984, it dropped 2.6% as heavyweights such as British American Tobacco, Ferguson and Prudential traded without entitlement to its latest dividend pay-out.
+London stock markets fell on Thursday after staging a recovery in the past two days as investors feared fresh economic data would provide more evidence of the global damage wreaked by the coronavirus crisis.

+After posting its biggest two-day percentage gain as U.S. lawmakers agreed to a record $2 trillion stimulus package, the blue-chip index dropped 2.5% with British American Tobacco, Ferguson and Prudential trading ex-dividend.
+"The U.S. stimulus news is probably the last piece of good news markets will get for a little bit, as attention now pivots back to the coronavirus curve and the scale of the economic damage," said Stephen Innes, a markets strategist at AxiCorp.

-Data showed British retail sales failed to grow at all in February, even before shops shuttered due to the lockdown.
-All eyes will turn to the U.S. jobless claims report, which many fear will be one of the worst in history.
-Among other stocks, aerospace engineer Senior Plc gained 8.7% as it took cost-cutting actions to save cash to deal with the expected impact of the coronavirus crisis, but suspended its 2020 outlook, scrapped dividend.
+The FTSE 100 has fallen more than 25% from its January peak, with further swings likely as data showed British retail sales failed to grow in February, even before shops shuttered due to the lockdown.
+All eyes will be on the U.S. jobless claims report, which many fear will be one of the worst in history.

-Electricals retailer Dixons Carphone fell 2% after it warned of not meeting its profit and debt outlook due to the pandemic.
+"The data is going to look worse," said Alan Custis, head of U.K. equities at Lazard Asset Management.
+"But the shock effect is wearing off as the whole thing is morphing every week in terms of how investors are looking at it."
+Meanwhile, the Bank of England and Britain's finance ministry were set to resume their coordinated stimulus drive, with Finance Minister Rishi Sunak laying out plans to support Britain's 5 million self-employed workers through the crisis.

+Britain's financial regulators have already announced measures to give companies more time to publish results and banks more leeway for handling troubled loans.
+Mall operator Intu Plc tumbled 13.7% after saying it would seek debt waivers from its lenders and aid from the government's coronavirus support schemes as the health crisis hit rents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)